1405081-rmrr/CSE474-PatternRenognition/README.md

 # CSE474-PatternRenognition

 # Offline 1 is on 3 algorithms.
 <h4><code>Basic Perceptron,Pocket Perceptron and Reward-Punishment Perceptron </code>.
 In text file there are 5 features and it is 2 classification problem.
-Code will be worked for any number of features.</h4>
+Code will be worked for any number of features.
-# To generate csv file,just add the feature name
+To generate csv file,just add the feature name</h4>

 # Offline 2 is on Multiple Hidden Layer
 <h4> Only Single hidden layer is done. </h4>